 The federal Investment Tax Credit for solar projects is 30 percent of a project’s cost through 2019, stepping down to 10 percent in 2021 and thereafter.
-The Production Tax Credit for wind-energy development is 2.3¢ per kilowatt hour of energy produce will decline and then and sunset in 2020.
+The Production Tax Credit for wind-energy development is 2.3¢ per kilowatt hour of energy produced and will decline and then sunset in 2020.

 Developers need no reminder of the expiring tax breaks.
-“There is a very short window of opportunity right now; there could be several hundred millions dollars in savings over the next ten years,” said Jan Smutny-Jones, CEO of the Independent Energy Producers Assn., a trade group for developers of natural gas and renewable energy.
+“There is a very short window of opportunity right now; there could be several hundred millions dollars in savings over the next 10 years,” said Jan Smutny-Jones, CEO of the Independent Energy Producers Association, a trade group for developers of natural gas and renewable energy.

 He said tax credits account for as much as a third of the capital costs to build large-scale wind and solar installations.
 The incentives, he said, have stimulated technology and dropped the price of green power.